Taking Care of Your Diabetes Means Taking Care of Your Heart

 - Eat the right amounts of foods like fruits, vegetables, beans, and whole grains.

-- Eat foods that are prepared with less salt and fat.
+- Eat foods that are prepared with less salt, saturated fat, and trans fat.

 - Get at least 30 minutes of physical activity every day.

 - Stay at a healthy weight—by being active and eating the right amounts of healthy foods.

 - Take medicines the way your doctor tells you to.

 - Ask your doctor about taking medicine to protect your heart, such as aspirin or a statin.

 - Ask your family and friends to help you take care of your heart and your diabetes.

 Take care of your heart by taking care of your blood sugar, blood pressure, and cholesterol.

 Use this form to keep track of your blood sugar, blood pressure, and cholesterol numbers when you visit your doctor.
 Work with your provider, friends, and family to reach your goals